-Aims and programme Learning Outcomes should be reviewed to become more coherent and express overarching learning objectives for the programme.
+Aims and programme Learning Outcomes (LOs) should be polished to become sharper and more concise.
 This will help in the publicity and promotion of the programme to prospective students but also to potential partner HEIs.
 It is important not only for matters of external communication but also for internal use since they determine programme structure, content, teaching approaches and individual course learning outcomes.